arky-9/Doping-Probability-Model/README.md

 **For Mac / Linux:**
-Open the terminal, navigate to the folder containing the file, and run:
+Download this repo, open the terminal, navigate to the folder containing the file, and run:
 ```bash
 perl doping_probability_model.pl
 ```

 **For Windows:**
-Install your Perl interpreter of choice and run
+Download this repo, then install your Perl interpreter of choice (if you don't have one) and run
 ```cmd
 perl doping_probability_model.pl
 ```